 If your car is parked in a lockable garage, as stipulated in your policy, you are eligible for a garage endorsement which could mean lower premiums.

 My documents have a security endorsement, what does this mean?

 The security endorsement is triggered when you state on your policy details that your car is fitted with a factory fitted alarm/immobilisers.

 Tip: These must be in full working order to be applicable.

 Can I get instant insurance cover?

-Yes, providing you can supply all the information we need to insure you, you can specify today’s date and the time you require the cover to begin.
+Yes, providing you can supply all the information we need to insure you, you can specify today’s date you require the cover to begin.